MarcoCrisafulli5/STAtten_profiler/README.md

 graphsCifar.ipynb
 ```
 ## ABOUT SPARSITY
-Here's an image representing where the sparsity is measured with the same naming scheme as the files mentioned before
+Here's an image representing where the sparsity is measured with the same naming scheme as the file "EncoderVariablesSparsity.csv" mentioned before
 <img width="1237" height="696" alt="immagine" src="https://github.com/user-attachments/assets/58df8fd4-34e1-454e-a44f-109b9c4a8160" />